2019 James Beard Awards Policies and Procedures:

 The nominees are announced at a Nominees Breakfast in March.
 The winners are announced during the Awards Ceremony in May.
 The architect(s) or designer(s) receive(s) the award.

 Who’s Who of Food and Beverage in America

-The Awards Committee selects the Lifetime Achievement and Humanitarian Awards recipients.
-He/she is announced at the Nominees Breakfast in March.
+The Awards Committee selects the Lifetime Achievement recipient and, if an outstanding candidate warrants it, the Humanitarian Award recipient.
+These winners are announced at the Nominees Breakfast in March.

 The Book Awards that are administered by the James Beard Foundation were started in 1966 by French’s Mustard as the R. T. French Tastemaker Awards.
 They were administered briefly and in turn by Duncan Hines, Joseph E. Seagram & Sons, and the International Association of Culinary Professionals.
 The James Beard Foundation took them into the fold in 1990.

 Any book published in English in the United States or Canada during the previous calendar year is eligible for an award.
 Publishers, editors, and authors submit their books for consideration in one of the Book Award categories.
 The categories may change slightly each year to reflect trends in publishing.
 In 2018 the categories were: